Home

 Tandem hang gliding tours operate from Coronet Peak and The Remarkables, and offer all the thrills of para gliding, with the added bonus of launching from sites ranging from 3,000 ft to 3,8oo ft high!

-There are fireworks, comedy, drag races, birdman action, jazz, food and wine, street parades, family fun, a great mix of internationally acclaimed performers and home-grown acts, a Rail Jam and a ball – and that is just in town!
-Up on the mountain you can catch loads of winter action with ski races, mountain mayhem, dog races and superb entertainment.
-2010 will herald the return of many Queenstown Winter Festival favourites as well as an injection of fresh new events sure to get everyone in the party mood.
+There are fireworks, comedy, drag races, birdman action, live music, food and wine, street parades, family fun, a great mix of internationally acclaimed performers and home-grown acts, a ball – and that is just in town!
+Up on the mountain you can catch loads of winter action with ski races, mountain mayhem, novelty events and superb entertainment.

 Other Thrilling Queenstown Activities